laurelnaiad/mldock/README.md

 It does very little beyond that, but to allow for substitution of fancier baselines _underneath_ the MarkLogic image.

-## Status

-This is alpha software (8/20/2017).
-It passes its tests, but the api may change.

-That said, testing this is a heavy lift (see raison d'être, above), so it may be near its terminal feature set.

 ## Installation

 Prerequisites: